 Quick backstory on me...
 I grew up in Charlotte, Vermont, a quiet town near Burlington on Lake Champlain.
-My family (M.A., Winslow and Caleb) got after it year-round, skiing in Green Mountains in the winter and floating on the Lake in the summer.
-It's a great spot to call home!
+My family (M.A., Winslow and Caleb) played outside year-round, skiing in the Green Mountains in the winter and floating on the Lake in the summer.
+Vermont's a great spot to call home!

-I moved to Boston in 2007 to attend Tufts University, where I studied Human Factors Engineering and worked as a freelance filmmaker & web designer.
-Every winter, I escaped Boston with the Tufts Alpine Ski Team for races.
+I moved down to Boston in 2007 to attend Tufts University, where I studied Human Factors Engineering and worked as a freelance filmmaker & web designer.
+Every winter, I spent my weekends skiing up north with the Tufts Alpine Ski Team.

-In 2013, I went back to freelancing, opening up more time to ski, coach racing, and find projects that I was passionate about.
-Sure enough, in 2014, I met a brand new company called Kinematiq in the offices of Techstars Boston.
-The team was building an accelerometers to track action sports - this sounded promising!
+In 2013, I went back to freelancing, opening up more time to ski, coach ski racing, and find projects that I was passionate about.
+Sure enough in 2014, I met a brand new company called Kinematiq in the offices of Techstars Boston.
+The team was building an accelerometers to score action sports - sounded promising!

-Kinematiq became WOO Sports and I became their digital strategist, web designer, and visual storyteller.
-Today, the company is focused on kiteboarding, building a global competition platform using a simple sensor that attaches right to the kiteboard called a “WOO”!
+Kinematiq became WOO Sports and I became their digital strategist and visual storyteller.
+Today, the company is focused on multiple action sports, building global communities and games using a simple sensor that attaches right to the athlete's board - the “WOO”!

-Outside of work, I love learning new sports, spending time in the wilderness, and sharing stories from the journeys!
+Outside of work, I love experimenting with new things, spending time in the wilderness, and capturing the stories along the way!